 It all changes when a series of events conspire to send her mind spiralling into catatonic withdrawal.
 But it is 1926 and from the study and treatment of Great War shell-shock victims has emerged the new science of psychoanalysis.
 From his first meeting with her in the lunatic asylum, Dr Stephen Maynard is determined to bring her back to reality.
 During the long challenge her disturbed behaviour forces him to confront his limitations – already severely stretched by the presence of someone equally determined Edith maintain her silence.
 It is a triangular struggle that will last to the bitter end.

-For the background to this book and what went into the crafting of a psychosocial novel about the nature of madness, please visit my Research page.
+For background to the crafting of a psychosocial novel about the nature of madness, please visit my Research page.

-Ruth Wade recently talked to Barry Forshaw’s Crime Time about the background to writing Walls of Silence.
+Ruth Wade talk to Barry Forshaw’s Crime Time about writing Walls of Silence.
 Find the Media Scrapbook link here.

 What readers are saying:

 “Walls of Silence is an entirely unique, compelling and gripping novel that explores mental health, psychiatry and the complexities of trauma . . .
-I was blown away by the complexity of writign something so believable and all-encompassing.”
-Beverley Scott – Beverley Has Read
+I was blown away by the complexity of writing something so believable and all-encompassing.”

 “Ruth Wade has given us a mystery steeped in intrigue.
 A wonderful story of a woman’s struggle with life told in the most exquisite way.”